-There are typically four stages to legal proceedings for a money claim regarding an undisputed invoice:
+There are typically four stages to legal proceedings for a claim regarding an undisputed invoice:

-- A Letter Before Action – this involves drafting a letter addressed to the debtor which seeks the recovery of the debt.
-The letter is required as part of the requirements of Pre-Action Protocol under the Civil Procedure Rules.
-The contents of the letter must comply with the relevant Protocol.
+This is a letter to the debtor seeking the recovery of the debt within a specified time (usually 14 to 30 days).
+This letter is required as part of the requirements of Pre-Action Protocol under the Civil Procedure Rules and the contents must comply with the Protocol.

-Our fixed fee charges for preparing a Letter Before Action are as follows:
+Our fixed fee charges for preparing A Letter Before Action is £250 plus VAT

 Issuing a Claim